Know Your Health Numbers

 - Blood Pressure: Guthrie recommends that blood pressure screening take place as part of an annual well visit for those with blood pressure less than 120/80 mm Hg.
-Individuals with blood pressure readings higher than normal, may be required to be screened more frequently.
+Individuals with blood pressure readings higher than normal may be required to be screened more frequently.

 - Blood Glucose: Blood glucose or blood sugar is carried in the blood to provide energy to cells and is made from the foods you eat.
-Blood Glucose levels are monitored to ensure that your body is regulating the levels of sugar in your blood to stay healthy.
-Having level that are too high or too low can indicate that there is a problem with the way your body regulates sugar.
+Blood glucose levels are monitored to ensure that your body is regulating the levels of sugar in your blood to stay healthy.
+Having levels that are too high or too low can indicate that there is a problem with the way your body regulates sugar.
 Talk to your primary care provider about your blood glucose levels at your next well visit.